Doodihealz/MythicPlus/README.md

 - Auto-detects kill activity and locks keystone use until reset
 - Saves persistent Mythic+ state for each player+instance
 - Handles aura removal on failure or wipe
-- Rating table is updated on boss kill or fail
+- Rating table is updated on final boss kill or timer fail
 - Resumes affix logic on re-login or zone-in
 - Global affix announcement on login (toggleable)
 - Death counter and timeout logic included